brainexe/ctail/README.md

 files     File(s) to watch at (glob expressions are allowed)

 Options:
-   -n, --lines      Output the last K lines, instead of the last 5;  [5] -d, --date       Prefix all lines with current time -b, --basename   Show the basename only instead of full file path --style          Special color style (rainbow, zebra, america, random, trap).
+   -n, --lines      Output the last K lines, instead of the last 5 -e, --exclude    Excludes certain files
+   -d, --date       Prefix all lines with current time -b, --basename   Show the basename only instead of full file path --style          Special color style (rainbow, zebra, america, random, trap).
 Using one color per file as default